UPDATE May 24, 2023: The boating season opened on May 26th and ends on September 30th).

 Just a short drive from Boulder, Gross Reservoir offers tremendous, but primitive outdoor experiences.
 The east side of the reservoir is open year-round, and open to boating from May to September, but the west side is closed during the winter.

 Boating: Boating is permitted, but motors are not.
 Neither is swimming nor wading, so your only option is to stay on top of the nearly 3/4 square mile of water.

 Camping: Camping is allowed, but there are no established campsites and no amenities along the dozen or so miles of meandering lakeshore.
-High-clearance vehicle recommended.
+A high-clearance vehicle is recommended.
 There is dispersed camping permitted in designated sites along Forest Road 359 on the west side of the reservoir.

 Fishing: If you’re a fisherman, the lake abounds in many game species, some fairly rare in Colorado water.
 Rainbow, brown, and lake trout are stocked by the Colorado Division of Wildlife along with splake and Kokanee salmon.
 These cold-water species thrive in the frigid waters of this high-altitude lake.